Methodology

 Home profile

-Square footage, occupancy, and heating type are used to move the estimate up or down within a realistic household range.
+Square footage, occupancy, and heating profile are used to move the estimate up or down within a realistic household range.

 Usage framing